False Economy is for everyone concerned about the impact of the government’s spending cuts on their community, their family or their job.

 False Economy is for everyone who thinks the coalition is cutting too much, too fast and wants to do something about it.

-We are grateful to initial financial support from the TUC, Unison, PCS, Captain Ska, Unite, Chartered Society of Physiotherapy and the Fire Brigades Union.
-We are now seeking further funding.
+We are grateful for financial support since the launch of False Economy from the TUC, Unison, PCS, Captain Ska, Unite, Chartered Society of Physiotherapy and the Fire Brigades Union.